evinjohnn/Threadly/chrome-extension/README-TRIAGE-AI.md

 - Reasoning: keyword: edit, keyword: photo, pattern: image editing, has shared images **Output:** "Using the provided image, please add a vibrant sunset background to the scene.
 Ensure the change integrates seamlessly with the original lighting and composition, creating a warm, golden atmosphere that complements the existing elements while maintaining the original style and perspective."

+### Platform-Specific Examples

+#### ChatGPT (DALL-E)
+**Input:** "create a logo for my startup" **Platform:** ChatGPT
+**Output:** "Professional startup logo design, minimalist style, modern typography, clean geometric shapes, high quality, detailed, no text, no watermark"

+#### Gemini/AI Studio
+**Input:** "create a logo for my startup" **Platform:** Gemini
+**Output:** "Create a modern, minimalist logo for a startup company with clean typography and geometric design elements.
+The design should be professional and memorable, with a contemporary color scheme suitable for digital and print applications, featuring sharp focus on brand identity and scalability."

+#### DALL-E Example
+**Input:** "anime character with blue hair" **Platform:** ChatGPT (DALL-E)
+**Output:** "Anime character with blue hair and green eyes, kawaii style, soft lighting, centered composition, detailed character design, high quality, no text, no watermark"

 ### AI Prompting Example
 **Input:** "write code for fibonacci"
 **Analysis:**